 During the conflicts fought with China during the Sino-Japanese wars, the invasions of Korea, Russo-Japanese War, World War I and the War in the Pacific Ocean, Japan achieved military success.
 However, the Imperial Japan went into decline after suffering several defeats during World War II which resulted in military weakening and defeat in World War II, leading to Japan's surrender to the Allied Forces in 1945.

-After surrender, Imperial Japan was dissolved in 1947 and the constitution in force at the time (Meiji Constitution) was replaced by the 1947 Constitution, giving rise to Modern Japan.
+After the surrender, Imperial Japan was dissolved in 1947 and the constitution in force at the time (Meiji Constitution) was replaced by the 1947 Constitution, giving rise to Modern Japan.

 Fall of the Shogunate and Meiji Restoration

-After Emperor Meiji (1852 – 1912) ordered the dissolution of the Tokugawa Shogunate, samurai forces with the support of daimyos who were dissatisfied with the shogunate and with the government that aimed to build economic relations with foreigners, the feudal military government that ruled Japan during six centuries finally dissolved, thus bringing a new era to the country with a model of constitutional government that brought a more democratic government to the Japanese people.
+After Emperor Meiji (1852 – 1912) ordered the dissolution of the Tokugawa Shogunate, samurai forces with the support of daimyos who were dissatisfied with the shogunate and along with the government that aimed to build economic relations with foreigners, the feudal military government that ruled Japan during six centuries finally dissolved, thus bringing a new era to the country with a model of constitutional government that brought a more democratic government to the Japanese people.

-World War, Sino-Japanese and Russian-Japanese
+World War, Sino-Japanese and Russo-Japanese

 Did you like the article?
 So don't forget to comment and share with friends.
 Click here to read the second part talking about the second world war and the fall of Imperial Japan.